What you need to know

 Wait five minutes and your recovery rate drops significantly.
 Wait until the next morning and you might as well write it off.

-Say you run a mid-size legal practice in Sydney's CBD — Clarence Street, say, or Martin Place.
+Say you run a mid-size legal practice in Sydney's CBD (Clarence Street, say, or Martin Place).
 You spend $4,000 a month on Google Ads.
-At $47 per click, that's roughly 85 clicks a month.
-If 40% of those clicks pick up the phone, that's 34 calls.
+At $47 per click, that is roughly 85 clicks a month.
+If 40% of those clicks pick up the phone, that is 34 calls.

-If you miss 20% of those calls — and most businesses miss more than they think, particularly during lunch, after 5pm, and on Saturdays — that's 7 missed calls a month.
-At $47 per click, you've wasted $329 in ad spend.
+If you miss 20% of those calls (and most businesses miss more than they think, particularly during lunch, after 5pm, and on Saturdays) that is 7 missed calls a month.
+At $47 per click, you have wasted $329 in ad spend.
 But the real cost is the revenue those 7 enquiries would have generated.

-If just one of those 7 becomes a $5,000 matter, you've lost $5,000 in revenue because nobody picked up the phone.
+If just one of those 7 becomes a $5,000 matter, you have lost $5,000 in revenue because nobody picked up the phone.

 Where the calls go wrong

-In our experience managing call tracking for Australian businesses across Greater Sydney and beyond, the most common causes of missed calls are predictable once you're looking for them:
+In our experience managing call tracking for Australian businesses across Greater Sydney and beyond, the most common causes of missed calls are predictable once you are looking for them:

 - Lunch breaks: the receptionist steps out and calls roll to a voicemail nobody checks until 3pm.
 Calls that came in between noon and 1pm are the ones most often lost permanently.